errbotio/errbot/README.rst

 Install/uninstall a public known plugin
 ---------------------------------------

-To get a list of public repo
+To get a list of public repo you can do

-Do
 ::
     !repos